CFP: Royal Institute of Philosophy 2020 Essay Prize

 The winner will receive £2,500 and their essay will be published in Philosophy.

-The submission deadline is 1st October 2020.
+The submission deadline has been extended to 1st November 2020.
 Entries will be considered by a panel of judges and the winner announced at the beginning of 2021.
-Please submit entries by email to email@example.com with the subject line 'Prize Essay'.
+Please submit entries by email to firstname.lastname@example.org with the subject line 'Prize Essay'.

 In assessing entries priority will be given to originality, clarity of expression, breadth of interest, and potential for advancing discussion.
 All entries will be deemed to be submissions to Philosophy and more than one may be published.
 In exceptional circumstances the prize may be awarded jointly, in which case the financial component will be divided, but the hope is to select a single prize-winner.